Several monotonic increasing letter strings occur in the recovered

 |188 || ABCDEFGHIIJKLMMNOOPPP |

-To me, the letter strings have the appearance of being created
+The letter strings have the appearance of being created via a

-by Beale as part of the process of enciphering B1.
-It also means that the cipher numbers corresponding to the letter
+as part of the process of enciphering B1.
+Moreover, it means that the cipher numbers corresponding to the letter

 strings can be deciphered with the key to B1 and the key to B2 to produce two different meaningful decodings.

-introduces an extra degree of difficulty into the enciphering process, it is reasonable to expect that imperfect letter strings
+encipherment introduces an extra degree of difficulty into the enciphering process, it is reasonable to expect that imperfect

-of the form ABCDEFGHIIJKLMMNOOPPP might be created with double encipherment, but unlikely that perfect letter
+letter strings of the form ABCDEFGHIIJKLMMNOOPPP might be created with Beale's double encipherment method, but less

 of one or more encipherment operations, in which the final operation is encipherment with a homophonic cipher, e.g., a book cipher based on a keytext different from the Declaration of Independence.
 Other